TonyG-Bot/AutoDB2/README.md

-# AutoDB v2.0
+# AutoDB2
 A 1.12.1 Vanilla WoW addon that automatically does `/db chests` and `/db rares` for pfQuest users and allows to setup any pfQuest commands to execute after logging in.

 # Installation
-Install location should be: ..\Interface\AddOns\AutoDB **Make sure you remove the "-main" from the "AutoDB-main" folder so it becomes just "AutoDB"**
+Install location should be: ..\Interface\AddOns\AutoDB

+**Make sure you remove the "-main" from the "AutoDB2-main" folder so it becomes just "AutoDB2"**

 # Usage
 Type `/autodb add mines`, `/autodb add taxi horde` etc to automatically execute commands after logging in.